The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

-After Type I or Type II Feedback have been triggered for a clause, the invidual Tsetlin Automata within each clause is rewarded/penalized according to Algorithm \ref{alg:type_i_feedback} and Algorithm \ref{alg:type_ii_feedback}, respectively.
+After Type I or Type II Feedback have been triggered for a clause, the Tsetlin Automata of the clause are rewarded/penalized according to Algorithm \ref{alg:type_i_feedback} and Algorithm \ref{alg:type_ii_feedback}.
 In all brevity, rewarding/penalizing is directly based on Table \ref{table:type_i_feedback} and Table \ref{table:type_ii_feedback}.

-{\bf Lines 18-28.} After the clauses with positive polarity have received feedback.
-The next step is to invert the role of Type I and Type II Feedback, and feed the resulting feedback to the clauses with negative polarity.

-{\bf Line 29.} The above steps are iterated until a stopping criteria is fulfilled (for instance a certain number of iterations over the dataset), upon which the current clauses $\mathcal{C}^i$ are returned as the output of the algorithm.
+{\bf Line 26.} The above steps are iterated until a stopping criteria is fulfilled (for instance a certain number of iterations over the dataset).
+The current clauses are then returned as the output of the learning process, after the clauses without literals have been removed.

-The resulting propositional formula, returned by the algorithm, has been composed by the Tsetlin Automata with the goal of predicting the output $y^i$ with optimal accuracy.